 Deployment Resources for Families

-The Family Readiness System is a network of programs, services and agencies—all collaborating to promote your family's readiness and quality of life.
+The Military Family Readiness System is a network of programs, services and agencies — all collaborating to promote your family's readiness and quality of life.

-- Through this system, you can get mobility and deployment assistance to help your family adjust to all phases of the deployment cycle.
+- Through this system, you can receive or request deployment assistance to help your family adjust to all phases of the deployment cycle.

 - You'll also find assistance for many other areas of military life while your service member is deployed, from financial management to emergency family assistance.